 Easy and Fast Big Data

 Spark not only gives you easy and fast big data, but it is easy to develop.
 Cultivate rich APIs in Java, Scala and Python.
 It’s also very easy to open up the interactive shell, start typing commands, and do all kinds of work in the shell.
 The end result is that you’ll find that you have significantly less code, even as much as 2-5x less.
-Spark is also fast to run because it is able to leverage memory very effectively.
+Spark is also fast to run because it's able to leverage memory very effectively.
 It has general execution graphs and in-memory storage that contribute to up to 10x faster speed on the disk and 100x in memory.

 Take Advantage of Memory

 Spark introduces the concept of resilient distributed datasets (RDD) and provides a very easy way to store data in memory.
-Data is distributed across a cluster, and you don’t have to worry about machine crashes, for example--the cache is already managed for you by the system and is stored in a distributed, fault-tolerant cache.
+Data is distributed across a cluster, and you don’t have to worry about machine crashes.
+For example, the cache is already managed for you by the system and is stored in a distributed, fault-tolerant cache.
 This allows your memory to fall back to the disk when the data-set does not fit in the memory.
 It also provides fault-tolerance through the concept of lineage.

 Out of the Box Functionality